01-edu/public/subjects/griswold-the-blacksmith/README.md

 - `!==` _not equal to_

-Every comparaison operator are _like_ functions, they take 2 arguments, one on the right and one on the left, and return a boolean value.
-Either `true`, the condition is met, or `false` if it's not.
+Every comparaison operator are _like_ functions, they take 2 arguments, one on the right and one on the left, and returns a boolean value.
+Either `true`, if the condition is met, or `false` if it's not.

 Since they return value, you can assign them to variables, just like functions